 Cheng’s degree in Conflict Studies will include coursework on terrorism, civil war, radicalization and the role the media plays in conflicts.

 Forty Malaysians are awarded a Chevening Scholarship every year, and journalists rarely get one, Cheng said.
-The last time a journalists from his newspaper, The Star, received a Chevening was in 2010.
+The last time a journalist from his newspaper, The Star, received a Chevening was in 2010.

 “This is a golden opportunity to continue my growth and learning as a journalist,” Cheng said.